PDC-support/hpc-intro-retired/_episodes/08-compiling.md

 gcc (GCC) 7.2.0
 ```

-Let's copy-paste this simple C program below to a file called
+Let's copy-paste this simple C program to a file called
 `hello_world.c` in a subdirectory `hello` in our Lustre nobackup directory:
 ```c
 #include <stdio.h>